 I am a PhD candidate in the Department of Sociology at the University of California, Berkeley.
 I use qualitative methods to investigate how powerful institutions shape and stratify individual perceptions, practices, and life chances.
 I have pursued this inquiry in domains such as drug use, health and medicine, punishment, social movements, and public policy.

 I am also a harm reductionist, and currently serve as President of the Board of Directors for Needle Exchange Emergency Distribution (NEED), an all-volunteer harm reduction services organization in Berkeley, California.
 For more information, please visit www.berkeleyneed.org

 I was born and raised in Stillwater, Oklahoma.
 I received a Bachelor of Arts in Tutorial Studies from the University of Chicago in 2012.
 A revised version of my undergraduate thesis on psychopathy and medicalization was published in Theory and Society in 2019.

 I moved to California in 2013 and received a Master of Arts in Sociology from UC Berkeley in 2015.
 A revised version of my Master’s thesis on syringe services in California was published in Mobilization in 2020.
 I intend to complete my PhD in Spring 2021.

 Outside of my academic work, I am active in several harm reduction organizing efforts in California.
-I also enjoy baking, hiking, playing with cats, and reality television.
+I also enjoy baking, hiking, playing with our dogs Poppy and Duncan, and reality television.